 Our range of plastic extrusions, mouldings and sheets can be found by clicking

-Types of plastic sheet
+Types of plastics

 or High Impact Polystyrene is a plastic sheet that is available in a variety of thicknesses from 0.5mm up to about 4mm and can be supplied in many colours and finishes.
 It can generally be sourced through many good model shops.